Consent orders vs financial agreements

 • Will a property settlement require court approval, and does that matter to your circumstances?

 • Have both parties obtained independent legal advice?
-(This is essential for binding financial agreements)
+(Independent legal advice is generally a requirement for binding financial agreements.)

-Even in amicable separations, professional guidance can help clarify which option suits your situation best.
+Even in amicable separations, people often find that professional guidance can assist in clarifying which option may suit a situation.

 What you can do next and how LawConnect can help